Facebook Events Scraper — Past the 8-Event Limit avatar

 Facebook Events Scraper — Past the 8-Event Limit

-Scrape ALL Facebook events from any page or group — past the 8-event logged-out limit.
-No login, no browser.
-From $5 per 1,000 events, all-inclusive — well below the official scraper's $13.
+Scrape ALL Facebook events from any page, group, city, or keyword search, past the 8-event logged-out limit.
+Past events paginate too.
+No login, no browser. $4 per 1,000 events, all inclusive, versus the official scraper's $13.

 Pricing